nashville-software-school/server-side-dotnet-curriculum/book-2-web-apis/chapters/honey-raes-get-emps-cust.md

 # Implementing the rest of the GET endpoints
 In this chapter we will:
-1. add the GET endpoints for employees and customers
+1. Add the GET endpoints for employees and customers
-1. deal with unexpected user input
+1. Deal with unexpected user input
-1. include related data from other entities in data output
+1. Include related data from other entities in data output

 ## Finish the GET endpoints
 1. Add endpoints to get all employees and get an employee by id